Hierarchical Intention Tracking for Robust Human-Robot Collaboration in Industrial Assembly Tasks: Hierarchical Intention Tracking

+The procedure of Hierarchical Intention Tracking is as follows.
+First, perform intention tracking at a lower level conditioned on a fixed higher level intention to get $P(g_{t+T_p}^{l} | x_{1:t}^{h,r}, g_{t+T_p}^{l+1})$.
+Second, derive the prediction model at the higher level $P(x_{t+1:t+T_p}^{h,r} | x_{1:t}^{h,r},g_{t+T_p}^{l+1})$ by Equation~\ref{eq:prediction-hierarchical}.
+Repeat the first and the second steps until we reach the highest level $L$, where we can perform Bayesian filtering without conditioning on any other intentions to get $P(g^L_{t+T_p} | x_{1:t+T_p}^{h,r})$.
+We can then get the posteriors from higher levels to lower levels.

 We apply hierarchical intention tracking to our use case as in Figure~\ref{fig:intro}(c), which is a two-layer intention hierarchy composed of a low-level task intention $G_t^1$ and a high-level interactive intention $G_t^2$.
 The sample space of~$G_t^1$ comprises four task-related goals ($i = 1,2,3,4$) and failure recovery (FR).
 The sample space of~$G_t^2$ comprises cooperation (CO) and coexistence (CE) interactive intentions.
 Intention transition at both levels are controlled by~$\alpha^1$ and~$\alpha^2$.
-The term $P(g_{t+T_p}^{1} | x_{1:t}^{h,r}, g_{t+T_p}^{2})$ for each pair of $g_{t+T_p}^{1}$ and $g_{t+T_p}^{2}$ is as follows.
+In our use case, $P(g_{t+T_p}^{1} | x_{1:t}^{h,r}, g_{t+T_p}^{2})$ is as follows.

 In addition, when conditioned on the coexistence interactive intention, we can simplify the prediction model by removing the effect of the robot on human motion.